mrinnetmaki/chrome-uploader/.github/ISSUE_TEMPLATE/feature_request.md

 ## Traceability

-_instruction: Check that the pull request is linked to an issue, if not then link it_
+_instruction: Check that the issue is linked to atleast one pull request, if not then link it_

 - [ ] This issue(input) has been linked to a pull request(output)